artelephantb/escratsou/README.md

 # Escratsou
+> [!NOTE]
-*(Updated for escratsou version 24.7.25, Minecraft version 1.21.8)*
+> This is upadeted for escratsou version 24.7.25 and Minecraft version 1.21.8)
 ## About
 **Escratsou** is a *Python* tool for making **Minecraft Datapacks** and **Minecraft Resourcepacks**
 ## Datapacks